emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## CookedMovies
-### Score: 19/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 2 sources but does not auto-switch when one fails. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is fine but has room for improvement. 🟡
-1. Has built in subs for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️

-***
 ## StigStream